 Tritium exit signs, a type of self-luminous exit signs, contain a radioactive form of hydrogen.
 These signs cannot be put in the regular trash and require special recordkeeping, handling, and disposal using companies licensed by the Nuclear Regulatory Commission (NRC), which has more information about these signs.

 Hazardous Materials and Emergency Preparedness

-Several agencies regulate the storage of virgin hazardous materials at facilities either for facility maintenance or for sale to customers.
+Several agencies regulate the storage of hazardous materials at facilities either for facility maintenance or for sale to customers.
 EPA has maintains a list of chemicals subject to the Emergency Planning and Community Right-to-Know Act (EPCRA), the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and Section 112(r) of the Clean Air Act.
 Other agencies with jurisdiction over the storage of hazardous materials include state fire marshals, local fire departments, and state and local emergency planning agencies.

 Under EPCRA there are a number of requirements for facilities that use or store any "hazardous chemicals," which are defined as "substances for which a facility must maintain a Safety Data Sheet (SDS) under the OSHA Hazard Communication Standard."
 Requirements include reporting to the State Emergency Response Commission (SERC), the Local Emergency Planning Committee (LEPC), and the local fire department, as well as making information public.